 1 – Seeing family in Czech Republic

 Nothing is better than getting to visit family or friends who you haven’t seen in years.
 Before 2016, the last time I saw my Slovakian sister was 1999.
 I was 17.
-Im 34 now, so half my life had literally passed!
+I’m 34 now, so half my life had literally passed!
 You can probably imagine, but it was the highlight of my year getting to see her again in September.
 I should probably explain how I have a Slovakian sister, as well as a German brother, and a French sister.
 When I was in high school, our family hosted several exchange students from other countries.
 Each one became just like a sibling to me.
 I still consider them family and keep in touch with them, mostly through social media and email.
 Well, after 17 years, I finally got to see my Slovakian sister, Tatiana, and meet her wonderful husband and adorable children.
 Her family met us in Prague and we spent the weekend sightseeing together and desperately looking for a playground to entertain our munchkins.
 I loved every minute of our visit and will definitely not let another 17 years pass before seeing her (or my other European siblings) again!

 Already, we have several trips in the works for 2017.
 I’m excited to see what adventures we will have as a family this year.
 We have plans to visit Asia for the first time in 2017, Mexico City, and possibly enjoy a relaxing vacation in the US Virgin Islands.
-We’ve already been skiing once this year, and I’m sure there will be several other powder-filled vacations and at least one hiking trip thrown in somewhere.
+We’ve already been skiing once this year, which was an epic fail, but I’m sure there will be several other powder-filled vacations and at least one hiking trip thrown in somewhere.
 As our daughter is getting older, she is starting to understand what traveling means.
 She now knows when we get on an airplane it means we are going somewhere new.
 One of my favorite memories this year was watching our then 18-month-old daughter look out the airplane window as we were landing in Germany.
 She squealed in the cutest toddler voice “ooooh, where we go?!”
 It was her first attempt at a sentence and she was so excited to be going somewhere new.
 That makes all the meltdowns and the “worst travel moments” worth it!